Mlink¶

 }

-• perms stands for permission, parsed in binary integers, with the first bit representing a read permission, the second bit representing a write permission, and the third bit representing a execution permission.
-Value 0 indicates that the permission is not granted, and value 1 the opposite.
+permsstands for permission, parsed in binary integers, with the first bit representing a read permission, the second bit representing a write permission, and the third bit representing a execution permission.
+Value 0 indicates that the permission is not granted, and value 1 the opposite.- If the parameter has no read permission, the corresponding value can not be accessed.

-• If the parameter has no write permission, the corresponding value can not be modified.
+- If the parameter has no write permission, the corresponding value can not be modified.

-• If the parameter has no execution permission, the corresponding value can not be set.
+- If the parameter has no execution permission, the corresponding value can not be set.

-• status_code is the reply to the request commands; 0 indicates normal, and -1 indicates error.
+status_codeis the reply to the request commands;0indicates normal, and-1indicates error.

-1. Acquire device status: get_status
+- Acquire device status: get_status

 Request: